To be eligible for NSHS, students need to meet the following minimum qualifications:

 - Note: Be sure to brush up on basic math skills before testing!
 NSHS has no authority or influence over your scores, so do your best!
 See “Prepare for Placement Test” button below for practice link.

-Phase 3: Advising for course scheduling (student in person at NSHS)
+Scheduling Session (student in person at NSHS)

 After placement scores have been received by NSHS, students will learn how to manage the college online registration portal to create a college schedule and to develop a high school academic plan.

-Phase 4: CAP submission (student in person at NSHS)
+CAP submission (student in person at NSHS)

 A Course Approval for Payment (CAP) is the agreement between student/parent and NSHS to pay for the students’ college classes.
 Once the student’s college schedule is finalized, the student documents what classes he/she will take in accordance with the NSHS academic plan.
 Eligibility is pending submission of all required documents for registration including unofficial transcript with spring grades posted and proof of a complete college schedule.